Purdue-CSUSB/CS-190-F2016/labs/lab6/README.md

 ## Step 1: Check the status of the repo

-Run `git status`.
+Change to the project directory and run `git status`.
 You should see some output that looks like this:

 ```
 On branch master